 To cut a long story short, Ray and I filmed for 2 weeks in that October of 2014, it was a very intense time, exhausting and challenging for both of us.
 We parted company at the end of November and sat on the footage for a while.
 Months in fact.
 In June 2015, after assembling a rough cut we decided that there was not a viable film to be made and decided to call it a day.

 For the next 12 months, I would wake every morning, with Grain of Sand on my mind.
 I just knew there was a film to be made but didnt know where or how.
 Then through a conversation with an artist friend, she suggested I go back to Bahrain, where the story had begun for me in 1999.
 She was absolutely right, I felt stirred again.
 So in August 2016 I headed to Bahrain in search of a pearl diving group.

 Within a few days I found myself sitting with a group of 25 men singing pearl diving songs in Muhurraq.
 It was a moving experience and I immediately decided to continue the film with this group, so I continued the crowd funding campaign (which had been on pause since 2014) and raised the money to bring Toby Watts, from Far North Film, to Bahrain.

 In February 2017, Toby and I spent 2 weeks following the pearl diving musicians from Dar Burshaid & Shabab Al Hidd, and flute player Ahmed Al Ghanem.
 I had arranged a concert for us at La Fontain in Manama, so the film was partly a build up to this concert.

-After almost 5 years since the journey began, I will soon have a story not only to tell, but to show.
+After almost 5 years since the journey began, the story is ready.
 There is something important and poignant in all of this and I am excited to be able to finally tell this story.